valhuber/ApiLogicServer/README.md

 |  | Extensible with Python      | Familiar Event Model | Eg., Send messages, email  |
 | Testing | 6.
 [Behave **Test Framework**](Behave)         | Test Suite Automation<br/>Behave Logic Report<br/>Drive Automation with Agile                                                                                                                           | Optimize Automation to get it fast<br/>Agile Collaboration to get it right                |

 &nbsp;

 # Instant -- Single Command

-API Logic Server is an open source Python project, consisting of:

-* a set of runtimes (SAFRS API, Flask, SQLAlchemy ORM, rule engine) for project execution, plus

-* a CLI (Command Language Interface) to create executable projects, which can be customized in an IDE such as VSCode or PyCharm

-It runs as a standard pip install, or under Docker.
-Here, we use the CLI to create the sample API and Admin App project, with a single command.
+Use the CLI to create the sample API and Admin App project, with a single command.

 &nbsp;